Rudd-O/saltstack-automation/formulas/email/mda/README.md

                       # won't change after creation unless
                       # enforce_password is also set in this recipient
   name: User Name     # User's desired full name
-  aliases:            # A list of email addresses this account receives.
+  addresses:          # A list of email addresses this account receives.
+                      # If the list is empty, this account will not receive
+                      # any e-mail (unless set as catchall).
-  - info@domain.com   # assumes this server also handles domain.com mail
+  - info@domain.com
   - sales@domain2.com
+  # The following is a domain catchall:
+  # - @domain3.com
 # ...

+#### Catch-all address for a domain

+In a recipient, you can list an e-mail address without a user name part (the at sign, then the domain) and this will act as a catch-all for that domain, sending the e-mail to that recipient's mail account.

+By default this formula will not enable any catch-all.

 ```

 ### `forwardings`